Lebrun Constantine. Photo Courtesy: Wikimedia Commons

 Born in Maraval, Constantine, not bound to slavery anymore, became an overseer at a cocoa estate in Diego Martin.
 He failed on his First-Class debut against Barbados, and did not do anything worth a mention in the solitary match against the Robert Lucas’ XI in 1894-95.

-It was in 1896-97 — against Lord Hawke’s XI and Arthur Priestley’s XI — that he finally started delivering: with 196 runs at 24.50, three wickets for 12 runs, and 11 dismissals from five matches, Constantine became a permanent fixture in the West Indies XI.
+It was in 1896-97 — against Lord Hawke’s XI and Arthur Priestley’s XI — that he finally started delivering: with 196 runs at 24.50, 3 wickets for 12 runs, and 11 dismissals from 5 matches, Constantine became a permanent fixture in West Indies XI.
 First-Class matches were sporadic those days, but Constantine became a permanent fixture thanks to his all-round abilities.
 Thus, when West Indies toured England for the first time in 1900, he found a place on the boat.

-It was in the match against Gentlemen of Marylebone Cricket Club (MCC) at Lord’s that Constantine created history.
-The hosts amassed 379 before bowling out the West Indians were bowled out for 190 (WG Grace took five for 56).
-Following on, the tourists found themselves reeling (the first eight batsmen had scored 95 between them, of which 65 had come from Charles Ollivierre and Stanley Sportson) when Tommy Burton joined Constantine.
+It was in the match against Gentlemen of MCC at Lord’s that Constantine created history.
+The hosts amassed 379 before bowling out the West Indians were bowled out for 190 (WG Grace took 5 for 56).
+Following on, the tourists found themselves reeling (the first 8 batsmen had scored 95 between them, of which 65 had come from Charles Ollivierre and Stanley Sportson) when Tommy Burton joined Constantine.

 In an amazing display of stroke-play Constantine became the first West Indian to score a hundred on English soil (though the match was not given First-Class status); he scored 113, Burton remained unbeaten on 64, but the hosts won by five wickets.
 Wisden called Constantine’s innings “a dashing and faultless display”.

-Constantine topped the runs chart, scoring 776 runs at 29.84 with seven fifties, well clear of George Challenor (684 at 28.50); he also had 18 catches and four stumpings against his name.
+Constantine topped the runs chart, scoring 776 runs at 29.84 with 7 fifties, well clear of George Challenor (684 at 28.50); he also had 18 catches and four stumpings against his name.